By plane: Runway 34 Restaurant - Zurich (Video / Photo)

 To be moved to Switzerland, Ilyushin IL-14 needed a certificate of airworthiness and basic repairs.
 The first test flight, after maintenance work, was operated on 7 April 2005.
 Through May 2005, a temporary airworthiness certificate was obtained, but from Kyrgyzstan.

 On 25 June 2005, the navigating staff of Captain Jurij Kabanov, co-pilot Viktor Zabologskij and navigator / mechanic Sergej Dushin and the passenger / owner Oleg Parfentiev boarded the old Ilyushin IL-14 to Zurich.

-The flight consisted of two segments: Zhukovsky - Warsaw Aerodrome (for refueling) - Zurich.
+The flight consisted of two segments: Zhukovsky airfield - Warsaw (for refueling) - Zurich.
 This was also the last flight in the history of the aircraft.
-On 26 June 2005, the plane landed on the 28 runway of Zurich airport, the final destination.
+On June 26, 2005, the plane landed on runway 28 at Zurich Airport, its final destination.
 At the age of 48, Ilyushin IL-14 (msn 7343408) flew smoothly from Moscow to Zurich.

 Runway Restaurant 34